 In response to the concerns raised by the United States, Japan submitted a joint proposal together with Australia and Chile in May 2019, which included proposals such as: "[The Members] confirm that [the Appellate Body] shall (not review the panel's fact-finding, but shall) review issues of law," "[The Members] confirm that [recommendations and rulings of the DSB] cannot add to or diminish the rights and obligations of member countries," and "[The Members] confirm that [an interpretation by the Appellate Body of any WTO provision] does not constitute a binding precedent" with regard to a decision of the Appellate Body.
-The proposal by Ambassador Walker was derived by finding common ground among Members through informal meetings based on the 12 proposals in total made by Members, including the Japan-Australia-Chile joint proposal.
-A great majority of Members, including Japan, have expressed their support for the draft decisions on the Appellate Body reforms and for resuming the selection process of succeeding Appellate Body members at the General Council.
-The United States, however, did not support the draft decisions, stating that there had been no discussions as to "why the Appellate Body has deviated from the rules" and on "the need to consider how to ensure that the Appellate Body will follow the rules," and the draft decisions were not adopted.
+Ambassador Walker's reform proposal (see 3 (1) above) was prepared based on the 12 proposals in total made by Members, including the Japan-Australia-Chile joint proposal.

-The Japanese government has also committed itself to the target agreed upon at the WTO's 12th Ministerial Conference (to "commit to conduct discussions with the view to having a fully and well-functioning dispute settlement system accessible to all Members by 2024.")
+The Japanese government has also committed itself to the target agreed upon at the WTO's 12th Ministerial Conference held in June 2022 (to "commit to conduct discussions with the view to having a fully and well-functioning dispute settlement system accessible to all Members by 2024").
+Japan has also participated in and contributed to the discussions initiated by the United States in April 2022 and the Informal Process launched in February 2023.